riselocalswfl/Rise-Local-open-beta/replit.md

 ## System Architecture

 ### UI/UX
 The frontend is built with React 18, TypeScript, and Vite, utilizing Radix UI and shadcn/ui (new-york preset) for components, styled with Tailwind CSS.
-The design features a forest green primary color, brand-specific colors (Wheat, Clay, Ink, Paper), and distinct fonts (Playfair Display, Work Sans, JetBrains Mono).
-The homepage hero section emphasizes the mission: "Rise Local is your one-stop-shop for all things local in SWFL.
-This app is here to connect you to events, restaurants, goods, and services, which makes supporting local the easiest choice."
+The design is **mobile-first** (iPhone/Android primary, desktop secondary), featuring a forest green primary color, brand-specific colors (Wheat, Clay, Ink, Paper), and distinct fonts (Playfair Display, Work Sans, JetBrains Mono).
+The BrandLogo component always links to the home page (/discover) from every screen.
+The Auth page hero section is optimized for mobile with a compact layout, 6-word headline ("Shop local.
+Sell local."), single-line subheadline, and two large CTAs (Shop Local, Sell With Us) above the fold with 56px touch targets on a clean white background.

 ### Technical Implementations
 - **Frontend State Management**: TanStack Query manages server state, React hooks handle local UI state, and React Context with localStorage persists the shopping cart.
 Wouter is used for client-side routing.